Goals - Create/Edit

 Select this option to allow other users to see your goal and align their goals with it.
 This is generally used by managers to allow their direct reports to view manager goals and align their individual goals with them, but other users can use this function if the system administrator allows all users to align with each other.
 If alignment is disabled, this option is not available.

-When creating a goal, managers and administrators with the appropriate permissions can create a goal and assign it to members of their team, the entire organization, an organizational unit (OU) or group, or to specific users.
+Managers and administrators with the appropriate permissions can create a goal and assign it to members of their team, the entire organization, an organizational unit (OU) or group, or to specific users.
 If the Assignment section is not available when creating a goal, then the goal is automatically assigned to the user who is creating the goal.

 Yourself - Select this option to assign the goal to yourself.
 This option is selected by default.
 When the goal is approved, this goal will appear in the My Goals section of the My Goals page where you can edit and manage it.
 This goal may also appear in your performance review.